cs0320-f25/typescript-csv-jessiiishin/README.md

     I couldn't figure out the error object part so I unfortunately compromised by throwing an error.
     So if you try to test using a CSV file that's partially incomplete, the parser will throw an error.

-    If the header does not follow the given schema, it will throw an error.
+    If the header does not follow the given schema, it will throw an error because of how the parser validates every single line.
+This makes it so that the parser throws an error even if all the other rows are valid.

 #### Tests:
     1. "parseCSV splits csv data properly"